nshams365/logs-analysis/README.md

  $ python logs-analysis.py
  ```
 ### Expected output
-*logs-analysis.py* program will produce plain text report on the console.
+*logs-analysis.py* program will produce plain text report on the terminal.
 Exact sample output is provided as text file in *logs-analysis.txt*
 ### Shutting VM down
 Press Ctrl-D to log out of VM and shut it down with this command
 ```bash